hikeventures/hikeventures.github.io/_posts/best/2015-03-18-best-outdoor-action-camera.markdown

 ---

 For our packrafting adventures I am always looking for the latest action camera developments for 2019.
+We make a commission for purchases made through the following links which will help us to keep this blog running.

 Obviously, there are two models which are currently hot on the market - the GoPro Hero 4 and the Sony FDR-X1000V.